 So what’s the answer?
 I’m not saying that we should all give up, or that we should stop making the small positive decisions we make every day as responsible humans.
 And if you’re choosing the greener product for health reasons, by all means, do what feels right.
 But when it comes to combating climate change, pollution, and habitat destruction, what we need to do is take the money, time, and effort we spend making these ultimately inconsequential choices and put it toward something that really matters.

-Take the money, time, and effort you spend making ultimately inconsequential choices and put it toward something that really matters.
 Beyond making big lifestyle decisions such as choosing to live in a dense urban area with public transportation, cutting red meat out of your diet, and having fewer children (or none at all), there are diminishing returns to the energy you put into avoiding plastic or making sure your old AAs end up in the appropriate receptacle.
 Globally, we’re projected to spend $9.32 billion in 2017 on green cleaning products.
 If we had directed even a third of that pot of money (the typical markup on green cleaning products) toward lobbying our governments to ban the toxic chemicals we’re so afraid of, we might have made a lot more progress by now.

 “It’s a gesture,” Brown says of fretting over these small decisions.
 “Well-meaning signals that you care about the environment.
 But the action itself makes no difference.“